Ubuntu show CPU and Memory usages in Top Bar

 Starting application

-To start it, click Dash (Application launcher) and search "system load indicator" in search box.
-From search results, click the system load indicator application.
+Click Dash (Application launcher) and search system Load Indicator in the search box.
+From the search results, click the System Load Indicator application.

 Customizing application

-To customize it, click Preferences from right click menu.
+To customize it, click Preferences from the right-click menu.

 Monitored resources

-This section allows us to select the resources which we want to monitor.
+This section allows you to select the resources you want to monitor.
 By default, it only monitors CPU usage.
-If we want to monitor other resources as well, we have to select those resources here.
+If you need to monitor other resources, you can add them here.

 Processor CPU usages